steveteuber/kubectl-graph/README.md

 #### Graphviz

-To install the `dot` command line utility:
+To render the *default* output format, you'll need to install the `dot` command line tool first:

 ```
 brew install graphviz